-Your business my be using more water than necessary by means of non-operational activities.
+Your business may be using more water than necessary by means of non-operational activities.
 Large industries can vastly reduce their water consumption by simply removing any non-essential equipment that requires water.
-Instead consider implementing another water saving alternative that can still offer the same results.
+Instead consider implementing another water-saving alternative that can still offer the same results.
 One example is landscaping.
 Rather than planting trees and shrubbery that need watered by sprinklers or other irrigation systems, opt for native plant species that can survive without additional water.

 Where possible look for opportunities where your business can re-use water.
 With proper water management, which could involve water treatment processes, industrial water can be reused for a variety of both industrial and nonindustrial functions.
 For instance, water can be reused in cooling processes, crop irrigation, washing vehicles, and toilet flushing.
 Naturally, industries that consume a high volume of water will have more possibilities for internal water reuse.